s2ahil/NextJS-Template-Shadcn/README.md

 # NextJS-Template-Shadcn
-Next js 14 with shadcn
+Next js 14 with shadcn ui and typescript